magicbell/magicbell-ruby/README.md

-# magicbell-ruby
+# MagicBell Ruby Library

-[MagicBell](https://magicbell.com) is an embeddable Notification Inbox for web & mobile applications.
+[MagicBell](https://magicbell.com) is the notification inbox for your web & mobile applications.

 Please familiarize yourself with the [core concepts of MagicBell](https://magicbell.com/docs/core-concepts) before using this gem.